department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

     - url: /burials-and-memorials/eligibility/pre-need/
       title: Apply in Advance for a Pre-Need Eligibility Determination
       description: Find out ahead of time if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.
-  - heading: When a Family Member Dies
+  - heading: What to Do When a Family Member Dies
     links:
     - url: /burials-and-memorials/burial-planning/
       title: Planning a Burial